 How About the Cosmetic Dentist?

-The cosmetic dentist offers services that have to do with improving or preserving the appearance of your teeth.
+The cosmetic dentist in Toronto offers services that have to do with improving or preserving the appearance of your teeth.
 To that end, these professionals often offer services such as veneers, a crown if needed, and treatments for broken or cracked teeth.
 Many also provide support when it comes to solutions that will replace natural teeth.
 For example, a cosmetic dentist may offer dental implant services, the creation of partial dentures, and even fitting the patient for a full set of denture plates.

 Is There Any Overlap?